Martchus/cpp-utilities/README.md

 The repository [PKGBUILDs](https://github.com/Martchus/PKGBUILDs) contains files for building Arch Linux packages.

-PKGBUILD files to build for Windows using the Mingw-w64 compiler are also included.
+PKGBUILD files to cross compile for Windows using mingw-w64 and for MacOS X using osxcross are also included.

 #### RPM packages
 RPM \*.spec files can be found at [openSUSE Build Servide](https://build.opensuse.org/project/show/home:mkittler).